inf17101/ArduinoDHBW/README.md

-# Aufbau & Implementierung einer Wetterstation mit Arduino
+# Construction & implementation of a weather station

 ### Idea of a weather station